1.1. Stress during certain brain development phases particularly harmful¶

 - Childhood

 people are particularly vulnerable to stressors.
-During these critical periods, stressors can have effects, such as persistent cacostasis (dyshomeostasis), that last a lifetime.
-At the same time, during these periods, individuals are particularly susceptible to a favorable environment that can trigger hyperstasis and lead to the development of resistance to stressors in adulthood.
+During these critical periods, stressors can have lifelong effects, such as persistent cacostasis (dyshomeostasis).
+During these periods, individuals are also particularly susceptible to a favorable environment that can trigger hyperstasis and lead to the development of resistance to stressors in adulthood.

-Therefore, there is a significant difference whether stress occurs during a developmental phase of a brain region or outside of it (especially after the end of brain development, in humans at about 24 years of age).
+Therefore, there is a considerable difference between stress occurring during a developmental phase of a brain region and stress occurring outside this phase (especially after the end of brain development, in humans at around 24 years of age).

 Examples:

-- Epigenetic demethylation of the FKPB5 gene, which modulates glucocortioid receptor sensitivity, is mediated only by stress during the differentiation and proliferation phase of neurons, but no longer in mature neurons.
+- Epigenetic demethylation of the FKPB5 gene, which modulates the sensitivity of glucocorticoid receptors is only mediated by stress during the differentiation and proliferation phase of neurons, but no longer in mature neurons.

-- If excessive stress occurs during the developmental phase of the HPA axis, this increases the sensitivity of the HPA axis by permanently lowering the thresholds for the onset of the stress response.
-This deteriorates the ability to respond appropriately to stress.
-This can lead to pathologically altered responses to stressors later in life (including anxiety disorders, depression, autism, schizophrenia).
+- If excessive stress occurs during the developmental phase of the HPA axis, this increases the sensitivity of the HPA axis by permanently reducing the threshold values for the onset of the stress response.
+This impairs the ability to respond appropriately to stress and can lead to pathologically altered reactions to stressors later in life (including anxiety disorders, depression, autism and schizophrenia).

-The dopaminergic and noradrenergic systems, which are particularly important for attention, motor skills and stress resistance, develop especially in the first years of life (from conception to about 3 years) and again in middle adolescence.
-Therefore, negative environmental influences (stress) during this period are particularly harmful for the dopaminergic and noradrenergic systems.
+The dopaminergic and noradrenergic systems, which are particularly important for attention, motor skills and stress resistance, develop especially in the first years of life (from conception to around 3 years of age) and again in middle adolescence.
+Negative environmental influences (stress) are therefore particularly harmful to the dopaminergic and noradrenergic systems during this period.

 - Early stress causes defective development of the dopaminergic pathways of the nucleus accumbens.

-- Children exposed to stressful environments or insecure attachment in the first 6 years of life suffer permanent damage in dopaminergic and serotonergic brain regions.
+- Children who were exposed to a stressful environment or insecure attachment in the first 6 years of life suffer permanent damage in dopaminergic and serotonergic regions of the brain.

-Based on Rensing et al.’s description of the two-hit model, according to which mental disorders such as anxiety disorders, depression, autism, and schizophrenia result from damage in adolescence that hits already pre-damaged stress systems, it would be conceivable to consider ADHD as the result of the first hit.
+Based on the description by Rensing et al. of the two-hit model, according to which mental disorders such as anxiety disorders, depression, autism and schizophrenia can be traced back to damage in adolescence that affects stress systems that have already been damaged, it would be conceivable to regard ADHD as the result of the first hit.

-Against the assumption of ADHD as a first hit for other disorders there is a study that could not find an increased specificity of symptoms of a disorder with increasing severity.
+The assumption of ADHD as a first hit for other disorders may be contradicted by a study that found no increased specificity of symptoms of a disorder with increasing disorder severity.

-Stress in adolescence can cause a potentiation of early childhood stress.
-Another study shows that adults who reported more than five ADHD symptoms from childhood were more likely than average to develop mental disorders or addiction.
+Stress levels in adolescence can lead to a potentiation of early childhood stress levels.
+Adults who reported more than five ADHD symptoms from their childhood were more likely than average to develop mental disorders or addiction.

 1.2.
-Age at stress exposure determines type of mental disorder¶
+Age at stress exposure co-determines type of mental Disorder¶

-Not only the type and intensity of early childhood stress, but also the timing of the stress determines the later disturbance pattern.
-This results from the fact that the development of the mammalian brain follows a specific time sequence.
+It is not only the type and intensity of stress in early childhood, but also the timing of the stress that determines the later disorder pattern.
+This is due to the fact that the development of the mammalian brain follows a specific chronological sequence.
 The individual brain regions do not develop simultaneously, but in their own time windows.
-In one phase of development, the respective brain regions are considerably more susceptible to external disturbances.
+In one phase of development, the respective brain regions are considerably more susceptible to external disorders.

 -

-Cortisol treatment during pregnancy decreased the sensitivity of corticoid receptors in the PFC in newborn monkeys, and the timing of cortisol administration determined in which parts of the PFC this occurred.
-In adult monkeys, decreased receptor sensitivity due to cortisol administration was no longer observed.
+Cortisol treatment during pregnancy reduced the sensitivity of corticoid receptors in the PFC of newborn monkeys, with the timing of cortisol administration determining in which parts of the PFC this occurred.
+In adult monkeys, reduced receptor sensitivity due to cortisol administration was no longer observed.

-- Severe maternal anxiety in pregnancy during weeks 12 to 22 after the last menstrual period significantly increased the risk for ADHD-HI, whereas severe anxiety during weeks 32 to 40 did not.
-In contrast, a study found no increased psychiatric disorders at age 9 years in children of women exposed to one month of repeated rocket fire on civilians during the 2006 Lebanon War.
+- Severe maternal anxiety in pregnancy during the 12th to 22nd week after the last menstrual period significantly increased the risk of ADHD-HI, while severe anxiety during the 32nd to 40th week did not increase the risk.
+In contrast, a study found no increased psychiatric disorders at age 9 in children of women exposed to one month of repeated civilian rocket fire during the 2006 Lebanon War.
 It is possible that one month of repeated stress is not a sufficiently intense stressor.

-- The developmentally oldest brain regions in the brainstem, which control the basic mechanisms of life, and which develop first, are prone to very early disorders that are then often fatal.
+- The developmentally oldest brain regions in the brain stem, which control the basic mechanisms of life and which develop first, are susceptible to very early disorders, which then often end fatally.

-Cortical brain areas that are not essential for survival and that develop later in time are susceptible to perturbations that occur at somewhat later stages of development.
+Cortical areas of the brain that are not essential for survival and that develop later in time are susceptible to disorders that occur at slightly later stages of development.

-- The specific effects of prolonged stress exposure on brain, behavior, and cognition depend on the timing and duration of stress exposure and, in part, on an interaction between gene effects and early childhood stress exposure.
+- The specific effects of prolonged exposure to stress on the brain, behavior and cognition depend on the timing and duration of exposure to stress and, in part, on an interaction between gene effects and early childhood exposure to stress.
 These differences may explain why stress leads to different mental disorders at different times of life.

-- Traumatic experiences before age 12 (such as loss of a parent through death or permanent separation) increase the risks of depressive illness later in life, while traumatic experiences thereafter increase the risk of PTSD
+- Traumatic experiences before the age of 12 (such as the loss of a parent through death or permanent separation) increase the risk of later depressive illness, while traumatic experiences afterwards increase the risk of PTSD

-- Traumatic experiences before 6 years of age showed different dexamethasone/CRH test results than traumatic experiences later in life.
+- Traumatic experiences before the age of 6 showed different dexamethasone/CRH test results than traumatic experiences at a later age.

-- Prolonged emotional maltreatment in childhood correlated (as the only type of maltreatment) with an aberrant (here: decreased) cortisol response to acute stressors with increasing adulthood.
+- Prolonged emotional maltreatment in childhood correlated (as the only type of maltreatment) with a deviating (here: reduced) cortisol response to acute stressors with increasing adulthood.

-- Sexual abuse at age 3 to 5 or at age 11 to 13 decreased hippocampal volume, whereas sexual abuse at age 14 to 16 decreased PFC volume.
+- Sexual abuse at the age of 3 to 5 or at the age of 11 to 13 reduced the volume of the hippocampus, while sexual abuse at the age of 14 to 16 reduced the volume of the PFC.

-- An extensive and long-term follow-up of 733 affected persons with different personality disorders showed that the different intensity and timing of early childhood stress also contributes to the differentiation of the disorder patterns.
-All affected individuals were victims of early childhood stress: 73% of the 733 participants reported early childhood abuse, 82% early childhood neglect.
+- Extensive and long-term monitoring of 733 persons with ADHD with various personality disorders showed that the different intensity and timing of early childhood stress also contributes to the differentiation of the disorders.
+All of the people with ADHD were victims of early childhood stress: 73% of the 733 participants reported early childhood abuse, 82% early childhood neglect.

-- Changes in dopaminergic transmission in the mesolimbic, mesocortical, and nigrostriatal systems caused by stress and high glucocorticoid concentrations prenatally and in the first years of life are probably determined by the ontogenetic developmental state of these brain regions at the time of stress.
+- Changes in dopaminergic transmission in the mesolimbic, mesocortical and nigrostriatal systems caused by stress and high glucocorticoid concentrations prenatally and in the first years of life are probably determined by the ontogenetic developmental state of these brain regions at the time of stress exposure.

-- The nature and timing of early childhood stress exposure, for example, are likely to distinguish the environmental origins of ADHD and borderline.
+- The type and timing of early childhood stress exposure, for example, are likely to differentiate the environmental development of ADHD and borderline.

-The main developmental periods in which the respective brain regions are particularly vulnerable are (in life years)
+The main developmental periods in which the respective brain regions are particularly vulnerable are (in years of life)

 -